Malajka/Physia/.ai/prd.md

 ## 4. Product Boundaries
 1. Out of MVP scope:
-   - Does not replace medical consultation
+   - Does not replace medical consultation.
    - Advanced, custom algorithm for creating and modifying exercises (we use pre-prepared data).
    - Gamification mechanisms.
    - Mobile applications (currently web version only).